 The mission of the Mill Valley City Council is to serve faithfully the residents and businesses of Mill Valley and nurture the City’s overall quality of life.
 The Council does this by setting policy for the City and direction for Mill Valley’s City Manager and its Boards and Commissions, at all times guided by values core to Mill Valley’s heritage.

 The City Council meets on the 1st & 3rd Mondays each month at 7:00 p.m. in the Council Chambers at Mill Valley City Hall, 26 Corte Madera Avenue.
 Please check the City Calendar to verify meeting dates and times, as holidays and other events sometimes change the regular schedule.

-The Priority Project Status Report is intended to provide Council with an update of the status of the projects and a projection of timelines and next steps.
+The Priority Project Status Report is intended to provide Council and the public with an update of the status of the projects and a projection of timelines and next steps.
 The report also includes a matrix which relates each of the priority projects to the Council's ten Key Issues (most of the projects affect or address at least two of the Key Issues).
 The report reflects tasks accomplished and upcoming, as well as realistic dates for next steps.
 The City Manager will provide quarterly updates of the report, which can be found on this page.

 December 2012 Priority Project Status Report

 January 2014 Priority Project Status Report

 |Public Communications: Please visit the Public Communications page regarding correspondence received after the production of the City Council Agenda packet.|

 |eComment: Internet users who are watching the City Council meeting LIVE may submit comments and questions in real-time to the City Council for the public comment sections of the meeting.
 This feature is only available for LIVE City Council meetings.
 Send an eComment.|